How to Edit Your First Podcast in 20 Minutes (Even If You Hate Tech)

 The "Um" Destroyer

-This is the secret weapon for sounding professional.
-Most of us say "um," "uh," or "like" constantly when we speak naturally.
+This is the secret weapon for sounding like a professional broadcaster.
+Most of us say "um," "uh," "you know," or "like" constantly when we speak naturally.
 It distracts the listener.
+In Descript, you don't have to hunt these down manually.

-1. Click the "Actions" menu.
+1. Click the "Actions" menu (the sparkle icon).

 2. Select "Remove Filler Words."